eraofchaos/eraofchaos.github.io/heroes/Sandro.md

 * [Stun](/combination/Stun/)

 ## HERO Biography
-   - Sandro decided to visit Deyja after obtaining the Cloak of the Undead King and the Armour of the Damned...
+   - Sandro decided to visit Deyja after obtaining the Cloak of the Undead King and the Armor of the Damned...
    - Sandro treads upon all his enemies.
 He travels further under the shadow of death...
    - Reform the Angelic Alliance and stop Sandro's sinister plot.
 Don't let him rule the world...
    - A great conspiracy is unfolding in Antagarich...